What is Cholesterol and Must Know Facts About Cholesterol

 - Take medications and treatment as per Doctor's advice.
 My doctor prescribed a medicine to be consumed by me once daily for a long period.

-- Even if your Doctor may not prescribe any control in eating habits, it is better to take your own precautions if you are at the borderline of desirable limits as per the lipid profile.
+- Even if your Doctor may not prescribe any control in eating habits, it is better to take your own precautions if you are on the borderline of desirable limits as per the lipid profile.

 - Control your intake of food containing fats and cholesterol and consume more of fiber-rich foods like fruits, vegetables, legumes and coarse grains.